ibr-ds/sgx-perf/README.md

 sgx-perf needs to access some PSW internal functions that are not exported by the URTS to find enclave start and end addresses.
 Furthermore, you need `libelf`.

-Working set analysis of big enclaves (>60000 pages, ) requires a high value of `vm.max_map_count` as the working set analyser cuts up the enclave mappings into one mapping per enclave page.
+Working set analysis of big enclaves (>60000 pages) requires a high value of `vm.max_map_count` as the working set analyser cuts up the enclave mappings into one mapping per enclave page.
 Set it with `sysctl -w vm.max_map_count=2147483647` to `INT_MAX`.

 Warning: It is possible, to set it to zero.
 Setting it to 4294967296/`UINT_MAX` is interpreted as zero.